criccomini/criccomini.github.io/_posts/2018-11-05-kafka-change-data-capture-breaks-database-encapsulation.md

 image: assets/images/2018-11-05-kafka-change-data-capture-breaks-database-encapsulation/bjorn-kamfjord-379952-unsplash.jpg
 ---

 Realtime [change data capture](https://en.wikipedia.org/wiki/Change_data_capture) (CDC) is becoming a popular architecture for [data integration](https://en.wikipedia.org/wiki/Data_integration) and [data pipelines](https://en.wikipedia.org/wiki/Pipeline_(computing)).
 The rise of [Kafka connect](https://docs.confluent.io/current/connect/index.html), in particular, has triggered a lot of interest in the subject.
 In realtime CDC, a database's changes (inserts, updates, and deletes) are available as a stream of mutations for downstream consumers to tail.
+This architecture is showing up a lot in modern ETL and data integration implementations, and it has a number of advantages:

+* **It’s lower latency.** Unlike periodic pulls, which can range from minutes to days between loads, CDC typically has a latency on the order of seconds.
+* **You get intermediate data.** CDC also usually exposes all intermediate mutations as well.
+If you have an insert, update, and delete, and batch loads execute only before the update and after the delete, you’ll never see the data in the downstream system at all.
+CDC can expose all three operations to downstream consumers.
+* **You can run stream processing on the feed.** CDC systems also open the door up to running stream processing on database changes.
+You can do realtime aggregation, monitoring, and more.

+There are a bunch of other advantages, as well.
+Suffice it to say, realtime DB change data capture is a really great way to do data integration in your organization.

 ## Schema evolution